quadratichq/quadratic/dev-rust/README.md

    - Optionally specify `--dir` to use a different base directory (default: automatically detects workspace root)
    - **Note**: The `--dir` should point to the main quadratic workspace root (where `Cargo.toml` with `[workspace]` or `package.json` is located), not the `dev-rust` subdirectory
 2. Open your browser to `http://localhost:8080` (or the port you specified)
+   - **Note**: The web UI on port 8080 is only for visualization and monitoring.
+The dev server runs all services independently and does not require this page to be open.
 3. Use the web UI to:
    - View logs from all services
    - Filter logs by selecting a service
    - Toggle watch mode for services
    - Show/hide logs from specific services
    - Kill/restart services

+**Note**: All changes to service modes (watching, hidden, killed status) are automatically saved to `dev-rust-state.json` in the workspace root.
+The next time you start the dev server, it will restore these settings and start services accordingly.
+This file is gitignored and will not be committed to version control.

 ## Web UI Features